 - a.
-Written amendments to legislation must be submitted to the Senate President and Senate Secretary no later than 11:59pm the day before the meeting of the Senate at which the amendment is to be heard. - b.
-Amendments may be submitted and heard by the Senate to amend any legislation that is being considered in first or second reading, or for legislation currently on the table, so long as that legislation is taken up from the table before the amendment is heard. - 3.
-Budget Requests: - a.
-The Student Senate authorizes the Budget & Appropriations Committee and the Allocations Committee to hear event, travel, and Student Organization Operational Budget requests from registered student organizations.
+Written amendments to legislation must be submitted to the Senate President and Senate Secretary no later than 11:59 PM ET the day before the meeting of the Senate at which the amendment is to be heard. - b.
+All written amendment that are submitted pursuant to this section will be provided to all Senators before the start of the meeting in which the amendments will be heard. - c.
+Written amendments may be submitted and heard by the Senate to amend any legislation that is being considered in first reading, or for legislation currently on the table, so long as that legislation is taken up from the table before the amendment is heard. - d.
+Written amendments may not be submitted and heard by the Senate to amend any legislation that is being considered in second readings. - e.
+All submitted amendments to legislation shall be labeled with the author(s) of said amendment to legislation.

+3. Budget Requests:

+- a.
+The Student Senate authorizes the Budget and Appropriations Committee to hear event, travel, and Student Organization Operational Budget requests from registered student organizations.
 These requests will not require a bill of law to be approved. - b.
-The Budget & Appropriations Committee Chairperson will make the Student Senate aware of any approved travel and Student Organization Operational Budget requests in writing within seventy-two (72) hours of final approval.
-The Allocations Committee Chairperson will make the Student Senate aware of any approved event requests in writing within seventy-two (72) hours of final approval. - c.
+The Budget and Appropriations Committee Chairperson will make the Student Senate aware of any approved travel, event, and Student Organization Operational Budget requests in writing within seventy-two (72) hours of final approval. - c.
 A Student Senator, with signatures from twenty voting members of the Student Senate, reserves the right to file a veto petition for any approved event, travel, or Student Organization Operational Budget, if the Senator believes the request violates a provision of the 800 Codes.
-The Senator must cite the code being violated in the veto request and must submit the petition to the Senate Secretary no later than seventy-two (72) hours after the Budget and Appropriations Chairperson or Allocations Chairperson has made the Student Senate aware of the approved request. - d.
+The Senator must cite the code being violated in the veto request and must submit the petition to the Senate Secretary no later than seventy-two (72) hours after the Budget and Appropriations Chairperson has made the Student Senate aware of the approved request. - d.
 The veto petition will be added to the agenda and be heard under the committee report that approved the request.
 The veto petition will be debated in accordance with the established procedure for a bill under first readings.
 The veto petition will require a two-thirds vote of the members of the Student Senate present and voting at a regular meeting to be overturned.